 Primary Care and General Practice (Mental Health, Randomised Controlled Trials, Multi-method research, Women's Health, Health Services Research)

 Professor Jane Gunn is Professor and Foundation Chair of Primary Care Research.
-Prof Gunn is a general practitioner and Head of the Department of General Practice.
+Prof Gunn is a general practitioner and Deputy Dean of the Faculty of Medicine, Dentistry and Health Sciences.
 She completed her PhD in 1998.
 In 2009, she was appointed to the National Health and Medical Research Council Research Committee.

 She leads a research program into mental health; focussing in particular on depression and multimorbidity.
 Her research harnesses the patient experience to drive health care reform.
 She is committed to person centred health care which places primary care at the centre of an integrated health care system.